Courses

 Objectives:

 This course is designed to introduce students to the research process.
 The principles and techniques covered here will be useful both for academic work (including the MPA Research Report) and for applied administrative and policy research.
 As well, it is designed to help students critically evaluate research encountered in academic work and on the job.
+By the end of the course, students will have developed a proposal for their MPA Research Report.

 Main topics: